$20 a Week for 10 Years: What Your Money Could Become

 This article is part of the Small Steps, Real Results series, which breaks down how ordinary people can build real wealth with small, consistent actions.
 No jargon.
 No gatekeeping.
 Just the math and the method.

 This article is for educational purposes only and does not constitute financial advice.
-Past performance of any investment, including Bitcoin, the S&P 500, or savings accounts, does not guarantee future results.
-Always do your own research before making financial decisions.
+Untaught does not hold, move, or custody any funds.
+Past performance does not guarantee future results.
+Always do your own research before making investment decisions.

 Quick calculator